Levliv/production/README.md

+## Overview
-This repository is for research work within the framework of the final qualifying work in the 2023/2024 academic year.
+This is a repository to support the experiments performed as part of the research final qualification work in 2023/2024 academic  year.

 ## To run the code:
 1. clone this repository